 M.M.1.1.
 Green employee commutes.
-Reduce the drive alone rate for city employees by improving commute options by site location.
+Reduce the drive alone rate for city employees through incentives and by improving commute options by site location.
+9

-The city has been measuring greenhouse gas emissions from employee commutes since 2011.
-Depending on job type and function, departments can take advantage of commute trip alternatives for city employees.
-Departments can take advantage of the city's policy for telecommuting and flexible hours.
+The city has been measuring greenhouse gas emissions from employee commutes since 2011 and encourages employees to use public transit, carpool, or vanpool, and provides free transit passes.
+Employees must already pay for parking at the city's primary facilities, and additional parking management strategies should be considered.
+Depending on work location, job type, and function, departments can take advantage of commute trip alternatives for city employees, and in some cases telecommuting or flexible hours.
 Facility teleconferencing equipment can be upgraded to support remote participation in meetings using video-conferencing to reduce employee commute trips and fleet vehicle trips between city facilities.
-For on-site work, departments could designate "commute trip liaisons" to support commute trip alternatives for city employees for non-central site locations (i.e. carpools, vanpools, shuttles, etc.).
+Additional approaches to support commute trip reduction for employees working in the field could be considered.